Jurisdictional Runoff Management Plan

-The Regional Water Quality Control Board’s permit requires local jurisdictions to develop a Jurisdictional Runoff Management Plan.
+The Regional Water Quality Control Board’s permit (PDF) requires local jurisdictions to develop a Jurisdictional Runoff Management Plan (JRMP).
 As part of the operation of the City’s Clean Water Program, the City has developed and implements this plan.
 The purpose of the Jurisdictional Runoff Management Plan is to implement strategies that prevent dry weather discharges from entering the storm water system and reduce the discharge of pollutants in storm water to the maximum extent practicable.
 This document describes the City’s programmatic activities and requirements aimed at preserving and improving water quality conditions in our primary water bodies – the San Dieguito and Los Peñasquitos Lagoons and the Pacific Ocean.

 Specific requirements included in the City’s Jurisdictional Runoff Management Plan are in direct response to the state and regional environmental regulations.
 The most recent plan, located below, was updated in 2015 to include necessary changes based on updated regulations.